 “Please.
 We walked in grass on the way to the cafe.
-Now my shoes are dirty and I have to wash them.
-But I forgot my gloves, and I can’t touch grass-stains with my bare hands.”
+Now my shoes are dirty and I have to wash them, but I forgot my gloves on-campus, and I can’t touch grass-stains with my bare hands.”
 Dainty Dan let Jay untie his shoes.
 They were hardly dirty, just damp.
 Jay pulled the shoes off Dan’s feet.
 “Jay, on the Islands of Sheridan, did you see too many centipedes?”

 “Hardly any at all,” said Jay.
 “Only near the peak of the main island, above even Virgil Blue’s monastery.”

 “Then I’ve changed my mind,” said Dan.
 “I need to visit Sheridan to prove I’ve moved on.
 Thanks for bringing me here so I could realize.”

 “I know you’ll love Sheridan, Dan.”
 Jay turned his head so Dan couldn’t see his tears.
 “Maybe we’ll meet there, huh?
 If I decide to become a monk?”

 Then Jay left and walked to the nearest motel.
 He knew the Virgils would be there, because there were no coincidences.